codegw/CS193p/README.md

 - **Best Practices**: Applied clean code principles and iOS design guidelines

 ---
-*Self-directed learning completed as part of continuous iOS development education*
+Self directed learning completed as part of continious iOS development education

----
-You can view more about this project at [cs193p.stanford.edu/2023](https://cs193p.stanford.edu/2023)
+You can view the original material and lectures at [cs193p.stanford.edu/2023](https://cs193p.stanford.edu/2023)